uaday/Project-DA/README.md

 ### 3. Generate Model Files

-**Important**: The trained model files are not included in the repository due to their large size (>250MB).
-You need to train the models first.
+**Important**: Some trained model files are not included in the repository due to their large size.
+You need to train the XGBoost model first.

 Run the Jupyter notebook to train the models: